mixmastamyk/console/readme.rst

     - *“Better… Stronger… Faster” —Oscar Goldman*
     - *"There is nothing we won't try…" —Laverne and Shirley*
     - *"Nothin' can stand in our way…" —Olivia Newton-John*
-    - *"Fightin' the system like a true modern day Robin Hood" —Waylon Jennings*
+    - *"Fightin' the system like a true modern-day Robin Hood" —Waylon Jennings*

 |